Song

 How much money does King of Pain make?

-King of Pain by The Police is modeled at $300K-$1M/year per year on the artist side, with gross track revenue and ownership context separated below.
+King of Pain by The Police is estimated at $170K-$550K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: King of Pain is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.